opus-research/jgit/Documentation/technical/reftable.md

 the first byte of any `ref_record` whose name has not been prefix compressed.
 Entries in the `restart_offset` list must be sorted, ascending.
 Readers can start linear scans from any of these records.

-Offsets in the first block are relative to the start of the file (position 0), and include the file header.
-This requires the first restart in the first block to be at offset 8.
+As the first ref block shares the first file block with the file header, offsets in the first block are relative to the start of the file (position 0), and include the file header.
+This requires the first restart in the first block to be at offset 24.
+Restarts in subsequent ref blocks are relative to the start of the ref block.

 The 2-byte `restart_count` stores the number of entries in the `restart_offset` list, which must not be empty.